fluidself/fluidself.org/_books/philosophy/the-art-of-living.md

 **The First Step**

 The first step to living wisely is to relinquish self-conceit.
 See the delusional folly in being a nervous know-it-all whose giddy mind is always prattling on about its knee-jerk impressions of events and other people, forcing current experiences into previously formed categories: "Oh yes, this thing here is just like such and such."
-Behold the world fresh--as it is, on its own terms--through the eyes of a beginner.
+Behold the world fresh—as it is, on its own terms—through the eyes of a beginner.
 To know that you do not know and to be willing to admit that you do now know without sheepishly apologizing is real strength and sets the stage for learning and progress in any endeavor.

 **Be Suspicious of Convention**